CUFCTL/mlbd/skills/palmetto-cluster.md

 ### Getting Access to Palmetto

 If you do not already have a Palmetto account, you can apply for one [here](https://citi.sites.clemson.edu/new-account/).
-Fill out the application form as completely and accurately as possible, in particular the rank (undergraduate / graduate) and abstract (just say you're in a creative inquiry with Dr. Smith).
-For the usage questionaire, you will most likely be using Tensorflow, writing Python, using interactive jobs and jobs with GPUs, and you will receive startup instructions in the CI.
+Fill out the application form as completely and accurately as possible.
+Some guidance for each field is provided below.
 If you fill out everything correctly, you should receive your account within a few days.
-Otherwise, please notify one of the CI mentors.
+Otherwise, please ask one of the CI mentors for help.

+- __Title__: Student
+- __Account Type__: Educational
+- __Rank__: Undergraduate
+- __Research Abstract__: ML/BD Creative Inquiry with Dr. Melissa Smith
+- __Usage Questionaire__: Tensorflow, Python, Interactive jobs, GPUs
+- __Assistance__: Will receive startup instructions in the CI

 ### Logging into Palmetto